C Program for Bubble Sort

 List in Ascending Order : -2 0 1 3

 In this bubble sort program example, we created an extra function and used Pointers to swap two numbers.
-Remaining is same as above
+The remaining is the same as above

 #include <stdio.h>